fafeitsch/private-running-journal/README.md

 ## Planned Features

 * Analytics of trainings
+* a lot of UI improvements
+* Windows and cross-platform copying of journal data (some "/" might be hardcoded at the moment ;)
 * Import and export of tracks via the UI (due to the open design principle, it's already possible to simply access the file system.)
 * Improved error handling (many errors are ignored in the current beta version)
 * many more …